Construction Electrician (IBEW-NECA) Apprenticeship

 - 200 hours of unpaid related instruction

-- Be at least 18 years of age before the time of assignment
+Age: 18 or older before the time of assignment

-- Have high school diploma or equivalent before the time of assignment
+- High school diploma or equivalent before the time of assignment

 - Have completed one full year of high school algebra with a passing grade of “C” or one post-high-school algebra course with a passing grade of “C”

-- Be physically able to perform electrical construction work and pass a drug screen test
+Physical Ability: Be physically able to perform electrical construction work and pass a drug screen test.

-- Be able to get to school and work on a timely and consistent basis
+Other: Be able to get to school and work on a timely and consistent basis.